DanPongo/Live-Crypto-/README.md

 - [CanvasJS](https://canvasjs.com/)

 ## Contributing

-Im welcome contributions to make this project even better!
-Please read [CONTRIBUTING.md](link_to_contributing_file) for guidelines.
+Contributions are highly appreciated!
+Please refer to [CONTRIBUTING.md](link_to_contributing_file) for contribution guidelines.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License.
+For more details, see the [LICENSE.md](LICENSE.md) file.

 ## Acknowledgments

-- Thanks to CoinGecko API for providing the cryptocurrency data used in this app.
+- A special thanks to CoinGecko API for providing the invaluable cryptocurrency data used in this app.
-- Hat tip to everyone who contributed to this project!
+- A shoutout to everyone who contributed to the project's success!